johkoenig/SysAdminToolbox/README.md

 # SysAdminToolbox
-A bunch of simple powershell tools to make everyday work easier
+A bunch of simple powershell tools to make Sysadmins' everyday work easier